Smithy Lane, Scarisbrick, L40

 Description

-Arnold & Phillips are pleased to present a rare opportunity to acquire this substantial six bedroom detached farmhouse, occupying a private and generous plot along the semi-rural Smithy Lane in Scarisbrick, West Lancashire.
+Arnold & Phillips are pleased to present a rare opportunity to acquire this substantial six-bedroom detached farmhouse, occupying a generous and private plot along the ever-desirable semi-rural Smithy Lane in Scarisbrick, West Lancashire.

 Tenure: We understand the property to be Freehold, however prospective purchasers should seek to obtain verification of this from their solicitor.
 Council Tax Band F.